alpas/alpasdev/src/main/resources/docs/validation.md

 // ...
 call.applyRules("username") {
     max(32) { attr, value ->
+        val length = value?.toString()?.length
-        "$attr should be no more than 32 characters long.
-It is ${value?.toString()?.length} character long."
+        "$attr is $length characters long.
+It should be no more than 32."
     }.validate()
 }
 // ...